-At Turning Leaf Acupuncture we focus on the importance of maintaining a balance in the body, allowing for the free-flow of Qi (life-energy, pronounced “chee”) throughout the meridians of the body.
-According to TCM, there are numerous meridians (channels) located throughout the body, similar to highways on a road map, each of which is associated with specific organs and carries within it Qi.
-When there is a blockage or lack of Qi in one or more of these meridians, Qi cannot flow properly, and the result is illness.
-The goal of TCM is to foster the proper movement of Qi, allowing the body to balance and begin healing itself, treating both the health concern directly and its underlying causes.
+At Turning Leaf Acupuncture we focus on the importance of maintaining balance in the body, allowing for the free-flow of Qi (life-energy, pronounced “chee”) throughout the meridians of the body.
+According to Chinese Medicine, there are numerous meridians (channels) located throughout the body, similar to highways on a road map, each of which is associated with specific organs and carries within it Qi.
+When there is a blockage or lack of Qi in one or more of these meridians, Qi cannot flow properly, and the result is an imbalance which presents itself as various health conditions.

-Our practitioners are highly skilled at being able to evaluate and understand where these blockages may be occurring and from there developing a comprehensive treatment plan which may include a combination of acupuncture and herbal medicine along with nutritional and lifestyle counseling.
+Treatments include acupuncture and are often combined with herbal formulas, supplements, nutritional guidance, healthy lifestyle recommendations as well as adjunctive techniques such as cupping, moxa, gua sha, ear pressballs or magnets when appropriate.
 At Turning Leaf we encourage our patients to play an active role in their health care in order to achieve and maintain their health and wellness goals.

-Techniques Used in Traditional Chinese Medicine
+Techniques used in Chinese Medicine:

-Research studies along with organizations such as National Institute for Health and World Health Organization continue to demonstrate and confirm that acupuncture is beneficial in treating numerous health conditions some of which include acute/chronic pain, digestive conditions, fertility issues, mental health and more.
-These studies, while they cannot explain exactly how acupuncture exactly works using a western research model, they can confirm that insertion of acupuncture needles does result in changes in the endocrine system, nervous system (such as the release of neurotransmitters) and circulatory systems.
+Research studies along with organizations such as National Institute for Health and World Health Organization continue to demonstrate and confirm that acupuncture is beneficial in treating numerous health conditions, some of which include acute/chronic pain, digestive conditions, fertility issues, mental health and more.
+These studies, while they cannot explain exactly how acupuncture works using a western science research model, they can confirm that insertion of acupuncture needles does result in changes in the endocrine system, nervous system (such as the release of neurotransmitters) and circulatory systems.

-Chinese Herbal Medicine, just like acupuncture is one component of Traditional Chinese Medicine and has been used for thousands of years.
+Chinese Herbal Medicine, just like acupuncture is one component of Chinese Medicine and has been used for thousands of years.
 There are over 350 commonly used herbs from which a select number are chosen and combined to create a formula specific for you and the condition(s) being addressed.
 The use of herbal formulas allows for a stronger and more continuous treatment which can be maintained by the patient between acupuncture visits.
 Our practitioners have undergone extensive training and continue to strengthen their knowledge through post graduate studies in order to provide each patient with the best comprehensive care.
-Chinese Herbal Medicine, unlike many pharmaceuticals, focuses on treating the the root of the problem as well as presenting symptoms with minimal to no side-effects.
+Chinese Herbal Medicine, unlike many pharmaceuticals, focuses on treating the root of the problem as well as presenting symptoms with minimal to no side-effects.